 The Department of Integrative Biology found that cockroaches can withstand weights up to 300 times their own in small crevices and 900 times their weight in other situations.

 They’re able to do this due to their flexible, strong exoskeleton.
 So, cats can suffer from oral irritation from the small pieces after chewing on them, causing inflammation and pain inside the mouth.

 - Teeth chattering

-The cat might also suffer from loss of appetite and weight loss as it struggles to eat while the mouth heals.
+The cat may experience loss of appetite and weight loss as it struggles to eat while its mouth heals.